SML365/CustomNewTabPage/README.md

 https://sml365.github.io/CustomNewTabPage

 Contains some fun things like a digital clock and a date readout, as well as some bookmarks!
 Also added a Google Search function.

+To start, visit the link above.
+You'll see a small new tab page (the background may take a little time to load).
+You can click on any of the bookmarks to open them in browser tabs, as well as search Google through the dedicated Search box.

+Screenshot:

+This project was made using HTML, CSS, and JS through Vite.

+Recent changes:
+- Fixed slight styling issues with the credit text
+- Added Search
+- Updated README